SAP-archive/hana-shine-apm/README.md

-# hana-shine-apm
-SAP HANA Interactive Education, or SHINE, is a demo application that makes it easy to learn how to build on SAP HANA extended application services advanced model.
-This example uses the new application programming model (APM).

-# Description

-## SAP HANA INteractive Education(SHINE) for Application Programming Model for SAP Cloud Platform
+# SAP HANA INteractive Education(SHINE) for Application Programming Model for SAP Cloud Platform

+## Description

 This repository aims to educate on building native applications on HANA using the new [application programming model for SAP Cloud Platform](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/00823f91779d4d42aa29a498e0535cdf.html).
 For more general information on SHINE for XS Advanced, please refer the github repository https://github.com/SAP/hana-shine-xsa